 Dissatisfied with fashion and celebrity photography, Giles Duley decided to focus on humanitarian issues, travelling to Sudan, Angola and Afghanistan to highlight the issues behind the conflicts.
-In 2011, while on patrol with the US Army in Sangsar Province, Giles stepped on an IED, losing both legs and an arm.
+In 2011, while on patrol with the US Army, Giles stepped on an IED, losing both legs and an arm.
 His first impulse was to check his eyes and his right arm; with them he could still be a photographer and after months of rehab, he returned to work.
-Giles has since returned to Afghanistan and continues to document those affected by conflict around the world.
+Giles has since returned to Afghanistan and continues to document those affected by conflict around the world and their inspiring stories.